openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 --- abstract

-This document specifies the Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol.
-It describes the authentication processes, message flows, and security considerations of this authentication method.
+This document specifies a Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol.
+The PSK method improves computational efficiency while ensuring mutual authentication, ephemeral key exchange, and identity protection, while also offering quantum resistance.
+It is particularly suited for systems where nodes share a PSK out-of-band and enables efficient session resumption with less computational overhead.
+This document details the PSK method flow, key derivation changes, message formatting, processing, and security considerations.

 --- middle

 # Introduction

-## Motivation

-Pre-shared key (PSK) authentication method provides a balance between security and computational efficiency.
-This authentication method was proposed in the first I-Ds of Ephemeral Diffie-Hellman Over COSE (EDHOC) {{RFC9528}}, and was ruled out to speed out the development process.
-However, there is now a renewed effort to reintroduce PSK authentication, making this draft an update to the {{RFC9528}}.

-EDHOC with PSK authentication could be beneficial for existing systems where two nodes have been provided with a PSK from other parties out of band.
-This allows the nodes to perform ephemeral Diffie-Hellman to achieve Perfect Forward Secrecy (PFS), ensuring that past communications remain secure even if the PSK is compromised.
-The authentication provided by EDHOC prevents eavesdropping by on-path attackers, as they would need to be active participants in the communication to intercept and potentially tamper with the session.
-Examples could be Generic Bootstrapping Architecture (GBA) and Authenticated Key Management Architecture (AKMA) in mobile systems, or Peer and Authenticator in EAP.
+This document defines a Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol {{RFC9528}}.
+The PSK method balances the complexity of credential distribution with computational efficiency.
+While symmetrical key distribution is more complex than asymmetrical approaches, PSK authentication offers greater computational efficiency compared to the methods outlined in {{RFC9528}}.
+The PSK method retains mutual authentication, asymmetric ephemeral key exchange, and identity protections established by {{RFC9528}}.
+By utilizing the PSK for both authentication and key derivation, this method provides quantum resistance.

+EDHOC with PSK authentication benefits systems where two nodes nodes share a Pre-Shared Key (PSK) provided out-of-band.
+This applies to scenarios like the Authenticated Key Management Architecture (AKMA) in mobile systems or the Peer and Authenticator in Extensible Authentication Protocol (EAP) systems.
+The PSK method enables the nodes to perform ephemeral key exchange, achieving Perfect Forward Secrecy (PFS).
+This ensures that even if the PSK is compromised, past communications remain secure against active attackers, while future communications are protected from passive attackers.
+Additionally, by leveraging the PSK for both authentication and key derivation, the method offers quantum resistance key exchange and authentication.

-Another prominent use case of PSK authentication in the EDHOC protocol is session resumption.
-This allows previously connected parties to quickly reestablish secure communication using pre-shared keys from their earlier session, reducing the overhead of full key exchange.
+Another key use case of PSK authentication in the EDHOC protocol is session resumption.
+This enables previously connected parties to quickly reestablish secure communication using pre-shared keys from a prior session, reducing the overhead associated with key exchange and asymmetric authentication.
+By using PSK authentication, EDHOC allows session keys to be refreshed with significantly lower computational overhead compared to public-key authentication.

-This efficiency is beneficial in scenarios where frequent key updates are needed, such in resource-constrained environments or applications requiring high-frequency secure communications.
-The use of PSK authentication in EDHOC ensures that session key can be refreshed without heavy computational overhead, typically associated with public key operations, thus optimizing both performance and security.
+Section 3 provides an overview of the PSK method flow and credentials.
+Section 4 outlines the changes to key derivation compared to {{RFC9528}}, Section 5 details message formatting and processing, and Section 6 discusses security considerations.
+How to derive keys for resumption is described in Section TODO.

 # Conventions and Definitions